Spinach Artichoke Pizza

-In the week leading up to the big game, my cooking and recipes are focused on football, but they won’t be limited to just this Sunday.
+In the week leading up to the big game, I focus my cooking and recipes on football, but I won’t limit them to just this Sunday.

 With the Super Bowl on my mind, I made a spinach artichoke pizza inspired by the classic dip.

 When I think of spinach & artichoke dip, I picture a thick, rich mixture with plenty of cream cheese, sour cream and Parmesan.
 Not what I want in a pizza.

-It was a more exciting way of getting spinach onto a pizza instead of just wilting it.
-Plus then there was spinach in every bite.
+It was a more exciting way of getting spinach onto a pizza instead of just wilting it on the stove.
+Plus then it guaranteed spinach in every bite.

 For the crust, I used a combination of bread flour and whole wheat flour, which I find gives it more flavor and chew.

 Then I smeared on the spinach pesto followed by the artichokes and just a little of shredded cheese.
 I put the pizza back in the oven, so the cheese could melt.

-When the pizza finished baking, I sprinkled on red pepper flakes for some heat and fresh parsley.Print
+When the pizza finished baking, I sprinkled on red pepper flakes for some heat along with chopped parsley.

 Spinach Artichoke Pizza